The national voice for an efficient healthcare system in Canada.

-We are the only certification body working exclusively with the top hospitals and organizations in every country.
+We are the only Canadian certification body working exclusively with the top hospitals and healthcare organizations.

 * Other very recommended Canadian accreditation organizations: Carf Canada, Canadian Accreditation Council, Canadian Centre for Accreditation, CSA Group Testing & Certification, Bureau de normalisation du Quebec, Canadian General Standards Board, QMI-SAI Canada, LabTest certification, and Lloyd's Register Quality Assurance.

 St. John's surgeon warns hospital-only cataract surgery will mean longer wait times for patients